 Fix # 1 Delete the Section break and keep the numbers

-To be able to delete the extra page we must first understand how each section within the document is formatted.
+To delete the extra page, we must first understand how each section within the document is formatted.

 You will notice that this page no longer has numbers, unlike Section 1.
 This is because Section 2 has a different header setting than Section 1.
 Section 2 has no header.